-I personally don’t think there is a right or wrong answer to this question.
+I don’t think there is a right or wrong answer to this question.
 There are several factors to consider.

 How does your veterinarian feel?